On Saturday, May 17, 2008, John Mackey delivered the following remarks to the graduating class at Bentley College in Waltham, Massachusetts.

 I have personally found nothing more fun, more meaningful, or more rewarding than creating and growing Whole Foods Market.
 It was what my heart called me to do and I have followed that calling for 30 years now.
 To the Bentley graduates today I put forth this challenge: what is your own heart calling you to do?
 Whatever it is, have the courage to follow it.
 The grand adventure of your own life now lies open before you.
 Seize the Day!

 Thank you.
-I have greatly enjoyed being with you today.Taxonomy: conscious capitalism, speech
+I have greatly enjoyed being with you today.Categories: conscious capitalism, speech

 I can’t tell you how good it feels to be able to write in my blog again.
 Even though I wanted to respond openly and truthfully when confronted by the various accusations of wrongdoing last year, our attorneys and Board of Directors both thought it best for me to hold off while they conducted their Special Investigation and the SEC handled its inquiry.
 Those matters now are completed with the board affirming their complete support for me and the SEC recommending that no enforcement action be made against Whole Foods Market or me.
 Now that I’m free to post again, I am going to attempt to set the record straight about my internet postings in the past under the screen name “rahodeb.”
 I promise I’ll be moving on to other topics, but indulge me while I finally get to share my point of view on this particular topic.
 Here it goes…